 Dr. Strats: A court-appointed psychiatrist who accepts Carson’s bribe to get Jake convicted of something.
 He twists the things that Kat and Randy tell him in order to make Jake look bad.

-Sarah Brock: early 20’s.
-An assault and robbery victim whom Jake finds in the woods.
+Sarah Brock: age 21.
+Kat's friend, an assault and robbery victim whom Jake finds in the woods.
 She later dies of her wounds.

-Matthew Bence: Sarah Brock’s attacker, “the red-haired man in the plaid coat.”
+Matthew Bence: Sarah Brock’s former boyfriend and attacker, the young “red-haired man in the plaid coat.”

 “Sprucewood,” a small town in the Adirondack Mountains.
 Kat’s house is on a remote mountain road.
 It is a former boardinghouse from the mid-1800’s, with a secret room and underground tunnel that leads to the barn.
 The old house is on 500 acres of fields and forests, with several miles of trails, and an abandoned log cabin deep in the woods.
 The secret room, tunnel, and cabin play an important part in the story.